Volunteer Firefighter Recruitment

 • Ability to work in a team and interact with citizens in a professional manner

-• Pre-entry firefighting certification, licensed trade or volunteer fire service experience would be considered an asset
+• Pre-entry firefighting certification would be considered an asset

 • Experience and/or training in firefighting, emergency medical response, or a licensed trade would be considered an asset